vbhayden/unity-xapi-wrapper/README.md

 ```
 Which would then be supplied with:
 ```
-XAPIWrapper.SendStatement(this.actor, XVerbs.Interacted, this.activity, callback: this.SendStatementCallback);
+XAPIWrapper.SendStatement(this.actor, Verbs.Interacted, this.activity, callback: this.SendStatementCallback);
 ```

 ### Example Scenes